skscool/c-code/README.md

-# c-code wish to do a c ccode
+# c-code wish to do a c code